Yakupovildar/ArbitrageBot/replit.md

 ## Overview

-**Version 0.0.9** - The MOEX Arbitrage Bot features instant startup with background pair validation, user-friendly interface restrictions, and optimized performance.
-Users can immediately access trading signals while the system validates pairs in the background.
-The bot correctly converts MOEX futures prices from points (1 point = 1 kopeck) to rubles and protects users from selecting problematic trading pairs through intelligent UI filtering.
+**Version 0.1.0** - The MOEX Arbitrage Bot features a beautiful sector-based interface with all 56+ trading pairs organized into 15 economic sectors (Banks, Oil&Gas, Metals, Tech, etc.).
+Users can browse and select trading pairs by industry sector with real-time filtering of available instruments.
+The system automatically hides blocked pairs and provides detailed company information and sector statistics.

-## Recent Changes (v0.0.9)
+## Recent Changes (v0.1.0)

-- **Instant Bot Launch**: Bot starts immediately while pair validation runs in background (non-blocking)
+- **Sector-Based Interface**: All trading pairs organized into 15 economic sectors for easy navigation
-- **User Protection**: Blocked and unavailable pairs automatically hidden from user interface
+- **Visual Organization**: Banks, Oil&Gas, Metals, Technology, Retail, Telecom and other sector groupings
-- **10x Speed Improvement**: Pair validation now takes 30 seconds instead of 10+ minutes
+- **Smart Filtering**: Only available trading pairs displayed in each sector, blocked pairs automatically hidden
-- **Smart Thresholds**: Only critical spreads >100% are blocked, allowing more trading opportunities
+- **Enhanced UX**: Company descriptions, sector statistics, and mass selection operations
-- **Background Processing**: Validation runs every 6 hours without interrupting user experience
+- **Professional Classification**: Comprehensive mapping of Russian companies to appropriate economic sectors

 ## Versioning System